 (2) food assistance and support services of a limited duration to provide work support for the family;

 (3) easy transition to other programs, such as Reach Up or Reach First, if needed to ensure the families’ well-being and success to reaching self-sufficiency.
 (Added 2007, No. 30, § 18, eff.
 Oct.
 1, 2008.)

 A family shall be eligible for Reach Ahead if the family resides in Vermont and:

-(1) has left Reach Up or the postsecondary education program within the prior six months for employment that meets the work requirements for the Reach Up program for the family’s size and composition;
+(1) has left Reach Up or the postsecondary education program within the prior six months for employment that meets the federal work requirements for the TANF program for the family’s size and composition;

 (2) is receiving Supplemental Nutrition Assistance Program benefits and has employment that meets the work requirements for Reach Up for the family’s size and composition; or